all24/api-documentation/source/index.html.md

 Authentication to the API is performed via HTTP [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your API key as the basic auth username value.
 You do not need to provide a password.

 all24 uses API keys to allow access to the API.
-You can register a new API key by mailing us at <a href="mailto:api@all24.com">api@all24.com</a>.
+You can register a new API key by contacting your Account Manager.

 <aside class="notice">
 You must replace <code>api_key</code> with your personal API key.
 <br>
-All API requests must be made over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+All API requests must be made over <a href="https://en.wikipedia.org/wiki/HTTPS" target="_blank">HTTPS</a>.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.
 </aside>

 # Errors